 A cerebral arteriogram may be used to locate or assess clips on blood vessels placed during previous surgical procedures.

 You may want to ask your healthcare provider about the how much radiation is used during the procedure and the risks related to your situation.
 It’s a good idea to keep a record of your history of radiation exposure, such as previous CT scans and other types of X-rays, so that you can tell your healthcare provider.
-Risks associated with radiation exposure may be related to the number of X-rays and/or treatments over a long period.
+Risks linked to radiation exposure may be related to the number of X-rays or treatments over a long period.

 There is a risk for an allergic reaction to the dye used for this test.
-If you are allergic to or sensitive to medicines, contrast dye, or iodine, tell your healthcare provider.
-Also, tell your healthcare provider if you have kidney failure or other kidney problems.
+Tell your provider if you are allergic to or sensitive to medicines, contrast dye, shellfish, or iodine.
+Also tell your provider if you have kidney failure or other kidney problems.

-Tell your healthcare provider if you have a history of bleeding disorders or if you are taking any anticoagulant (blood-thinning) medicines, aspirin, or other medicines that affect blood clotting.
+Tell your healthcare provider if you have a history of bleeding disorders or if you are taking blood-thinning medicines (anticoagulatns), aspirin, or other medicines that affect blood clotting.
 You may need to stop these medicines before the procedure.

 Because the procedure involves the blood vessels and blood flow of the brain, there is a small risk for complications involving the brain.
 These complications may include:

 - Transient ischemic attack (TIA)

 - Paralysis on one side of the body (hemiplegia)

 - Blood clot in the blood vessel (embolus)

 - Bleeding or bruising at the puncture site